Staff

 Margaret directs the administrative functions of Stòrlann and she is the initial contact for any enquiries or requirements.
 Margaret came to Stòrlann from Comhairle nan Eilean Siar.

-Kristy Smith, Project Administrator and Designer
+Kristy Smith, Designer

 Chrissie MacRae, ‘An Seotal’